Sign in for a personalized NXP experience.

 uuu.exe

-By default, this procedure flashes the image to the eMMC flash.
+By default, this procedure flashes the image to the SD card.
 Check the UUU GitHub page for reference on how to flash the image to other devices.

-When it finishes, turn off the board and consult.
-If further assistance with configuring the board to boot from eMMC, please consult the Boot Switch setup.
+When it finishes, turn off the board and the command prompt application.
+If further assistance with configuring the board to boot from SD card is needed, please consult the 1.5 Boot Switch Setup.

 Something went wrong!
 Please try again.